NHSDigital/personal-demographics-service-api/karate-tests/README.md

 mvn clean test -Dtest=TestParallel
 ```

-If you want to run a subset of tests, at this point in time it seems easiest to modifiy one of the test profile files temporarily.
+If you want to run a subset of tests, at this point in time it seems easiest to modify one of the test profile files temporarily.

 For example to run only the healthcare worker tests, change the path from "classpath:patients" to "classpath:patients/healthcareWorker"
 Or add a tag to the tests you would like to run, and add it to the tag() method in the runner class.